Polydile/dile-components/packages/dile-overlay-mixin/README.md

-# @dile/dile-slide-down-mixin
+# @dile/dile-overlay-mixin

-Mixin to create overlay elements, able to position themselves in a various ways and open or close with a smooth animation.
+Mixin to create overlay elements.
+It has the functionality to position custom elements in a various ways, and open or close the elements with a smooth animation.

 ## Requirements